FFF Game of the Week Preview: Wichita Northwest vs Bishop Carroll

 Wichita Northwest has won five of the last six matchups against Bishop Carroll, but that doesn’t mean it’s been easy for the Grizzlies.

-Wichita Northwest senior running back, LJ Phillips, explained, “They’re a really scrappy team, they’re fundamentally sound, and they just hustle.
-I have not had a good game against Bishop Carroll in my time here, and of course, the goal is to have a good game, but that just shows how good of a defense they are.”
+“They’re a really scrappy team, they’re fundamentally sound, and they just hustle.
+I have not had a good game against Bishop Carroll in my time here, and of course, the goal is to have a good game, but that just shows how good of a defense they are,” LJ Phillips, Northwest senior running back, explained.

-“I think coming back from those mistakes is the biggest thing,” added Bishop Carroll senior wide receiver, Tate Blasi.
+“I think coming back from those mistakes is the biggest thing,” added Tate Blasi, Bishop Carroll senior wide receiver.
 “How we respond, and just doing the little things right.
-If we do the little things right I think that’s going to give us success. “
+If we do the little things right, I think that’s going to give us success. “